dyslexda/MLG/README.md

 REQ_POSITIONS = P,C,1B,2B,3B,SS,RF,CF,LF,DH
 LINEUP_SIZE = 9
 GAME_LENGTH = 6
+WEBSITE = '/games/manage/check' #Put the actual URL in here that leads to /games/manage/check
 ```
 Local branches cannot use the same bot as the master branch due to only one redirect URI being allowed (which is the IP address of the droplet).
 Must make a separate bot for this.